oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_Extensions_Inference_Optimization/README.md

-# `Optimize PyTorch* Models using Intel® Extension for PyTorch* (IPEX)` Sample
+# `Optimize PyTorch* Models using Intel® Extension for PyTorch (IPEX)` Sample

-This notebook guides you through the process of extending your PyTorch* code with Intel® Extension for PyTorch* (IPEX) with optimizations to achieve performance boosts on Intel® hardware.
+This notebook guides you through the process of extending your PyTorch* code with Intel® Extension for PyTorch (IPEX) with optimizations to achieve performance boosts on Intel® hardware.

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | Applying IPEX Optimizations to a PyTorch workload in a step-by-step manner to gain performance boost
+| What you will learn   | Applying Intel® Extension for PyTorch (IPEX) Optimizations to a PyTorch workload in a step-by-step manner to gain performance boost
 | Time to complete      | 30 minutes
 | Category              | Code Optimization